fangfufu/Linux-Fake-Background-Webcam/README.md

 device", which is opened by the software that you want to use the virtual webcam with.

+You might have to specify the ``--no-ondemand`` flag when using Akvcam.

 For more information on configuring Akvcam, please refer to [Akvcam wiki](https://github.com/webcamoid/akvcam/wiki/Configure-the-cameras)

 ### Disabling UEFI Secure boot
 Both v4l2loopback and Akvcam require custom kernel module.
 This might not be possible